pagopa/rtd-ms-transaction-filter/README.md

 - To enable the passages related to the jump recovery services, or the pan list through REST services, configure the properties following the definitions in the section __Connecting to REST Services__.

-- Configure the scheduling configuration of the process, through a cron rule, through the _batchConfiguration.TransactionFilterBatch.cron_ property, or through the environment variable _ACQ_BATCH_INPUT_CRON_
+- Configure the process scheduling, through a cron rule, through the _batchConfiguration.TransactionFilterBatch.cron_ property, or through the environment variable _ACQ_BATCH_INPUT_CRON_

+- To configure the batch process for the usage of a persisted database, define the configuration parameters under the path prefix _spring.datasource_, refer to the command later defined to add the appropriate driver .jar to the process classpath, in order to use the chosen database.

 - Apply any other changes to the configuration parameters, the full list of properties is described in __Appendix 2 - Configuration properties__